Poojitha-Pasupuleti/bootstrap5-ui-project/README.md

 ---

 ## ❤️ **Acknowledgment**
-Special thanks to my mentors and the **internship program** for giving me the opportunity to explore and create this project.
+Special thanks to my mentors and the internship program for providing this opportunity.
-This experience strengthened my skills in **front-end web development** and **modern UI design** using Bootstrap 5.
+This project deepened my understanding of **front-end development** and **modern UI design** using Bootstrap 5.

----

 > _“Design is not just what it looks like and feels like.
 Design is how it works.”_
 > — *Steve Jobs*